Below are the most commonly asked questions. If your question is not covered here, hit us up on the Support page.

 - Under each restaurant that is not 100% GF, I add a "Dude Vetting Note" that explains why I added them to the app and any special precautions you should take.

-As of right now: 100% GF restaurants in Australia, Canada, Germany, Hong Kong, Italy, London, Mexico, New Zealand, France, Spain and the United States.
+As of right now: Australia, Canada, Germany, Hong Kong, Italy, Mexico, New Zealand, France, Spain, the United Kingdom and the United States.

 On the app, go to the main menu (top left of screen) and select 'Suggest a Restaurant'.
 Then just complete the form and the restaurant will be vetted asap.